Everyone has emotions. Even me. But I’m different. Emotions aren’t things I like. They scare me.

 In the last three days, people’s emotions have been weirder than usual.
 It all started when people began rioting in London and Manchester, within minutes of each other.
 There didn’t seem to be any coordination between them; random mobs seemed to just spring up and begin attacking people, buildings – well, anything that moved.

-People on the TV – government ministers, police officers, other people who seemed to just enjoy getting their faces on the television – all believed that it was coordinated, probably using social media, but no-one could prove it.
+People on the TV – government ministers, police officers, other people who my dad said seemed to just enjoy getting their faces on the television – all believed that it was coordinated, probably using social media, but no-one could prove it.

 Even now, I feel sick just thinking about it.